celery/celery/docs/configuration.rst

 Name of the task pool class used by the worker.
 Default is :class:`celery.concurrency.processes.TaskPool`.

-.. setting:: CELERYD_LISTENER
+.. setting:: CELERYD_CONSUMER

-CELERYD_LISTENER
+CELERYD_CONSUMER
 ~~~~~~~~~~~~~~~~

-Name of the listener class used by the worker.
+Name of the consumer class used by the worker.
-Default is :class:`celery.worker.listener.CarrotListener`.
+Default is :class:`celery.worker.consumer.Consumer`

 .. setting:: CELERYD_MEDIATOR